Measurements of quasar proximity zones with the Ly$\alpha$ forest of DESI Y1 quasars: Summary

 \item \textbf{Transverse-distance subsamples -- apparent isotropy:}\\ The stacked transverse-distance subsamples yield nearly identical overdensity profiles.
 This apparent isotropy may reflect either intrinsically isotropic emission or moderate-angle cones averaged out by random orientations.
 Alternatively, strongly anisotropic emission with narrow cones could simply miss most transverse sightlines.

-\item \textbf{Constraints from near–far symmetry:}\\ The near–far ratio shows no significant difference, implying that if emission is isotropic, quasar lifetimes must be long enough for radiation to reach both sides.
+\item \textbf{Constraints from near–far symmetry:}\\ The near–far ratio shows no significant difference, implying that if emission is isotropic, quasar lifetimes must be long enough for radiation to reach both sides (suggesting an illustrative lower-limit scale of order a few Myr for the quasar lifetime).
 The lack of asymmetry is also consistent with anisotropic emission, either with narrow cones that miss the transverse sightlines or with moderate cones whose orientations average out in the stacked sample.

 \item \textbf{Comparison with previous TPE studies:} Earlier work at $z=2{\rm -}4$ \citep[e.g.,][]{2004ApJ...610..642C,2008MNRAS.391.1457K,2013ApJ...776..136P,2019ApJ...884..151J} similarly reported excess \ion{H}{1} absorption in the transverse direction, often interpreted as signatures of dense environments and/or anisotropic quasar emission.
 Our results provide a consistent picture with these smaller-sample studies, now confirmed with unprecedented statistical power. \end{itemize}